cryptosharks131/lndg/systemd.md

 RuntimeMaxSec=3600
 ```

-Create a timer file for `rebalancer.py`, copying the contents below to the file and change the 20s refresh if you like.
+Create a timer file for `rebalancer.sh`, copying the contents below to the file and change the 20s refresh if you like.
 `nano /etc/systemd/system/rebalancer-lndg.timer`
 ```
 [Unit]